 “How to Talk to Anyone” makes no reference to the pope but recommends choosing the highest seating in the room.

 The highest chair is more important than being at the right of the host.

-Example of a businessman who used to screw down all the chair in the meeting room except of his, so he’d sit the highest.
+An example of a businessman who used to screw down all the chairs in the meeting room except his, so he’d sit the highest.